-In Year 1 of the PMI VectorLink Angola project (May 2019 to April 2020), entomological surveillance was conducted in two sites—one in Huambo Province and the other in Lunda Sul Province.
+In year one of the PMI VectorLink Angola project (May 2019 to April 2020), entomological surveillance was conducted in two sites—one in Huambo Province and the other in Lunda Sul Province.
 (The original plan was to conduct entomological surveillance in three sites, but Luanda Province was postponed due to the COVID-19 pandemic.)
 VectorLink conducted one month of entomological surveillance at each site during the peak mosquito season (January-March 2020) to determine species composition, vector behavior, and vector susceptibility to different insecticides.
 The project also hired a full-time Entomology Coordinator who facilitated preparations for data collection, including meeting with central, provincial, and district leadership, and obtaining ethical clearance from the Instituto Nacional de Saúde Publica (INSP).
 With the support from the VectorLink home office and a consultant who stayed in Angola throughout the sampling season, the project trained a total of 15 people (including eight members of the Provincial mosquito brigades, five technicians, a Field Epidemiology Training Program fellow, and the Entomology Coordinator) on adult mosquito collection methods and morphological identification.

-In Year 2 (May 2020 – April 2021), the VectorLink team continued to strengthen the entomological capacity of the VectorLink technicians as well as DPS mosquito brigades in each province.
+In year two (May 2020 – April 2021), the VectorLink team continued to strengthen the entomological capacity of the VectorLink technicians as well as DPS mosquito brigades in each province.
 The project piloted community-based entomological surveillance in Huambo Province and began collecting monthly trapping data in November 2020.
 VectorLink also successfully collected insecticide susceptibility data from seven provinces (Huambo, Kwanza Norte, Luanda, Lunda Sul, Malanje, Uige, and Zaire), including data on the synergist piperonyl butoxide (PBO).
 This was the first wide scale insecticide susceptibility survey in Angola since 2016 and showed that malaria vectors are resistant to pyrethroid insecticides, but that PBO synergist produces substantial increases in mortality.
 This data will be critical in supporting PMI, the NMCP, and other donors with deciding which type of ITNs to purchase for national bed net distribution campaigns.
 Recently, the Global Fund announced plans to purchase PBO ITNs for distribution in Benguela and Kwanza Sul Provinces in 2022.
 This will be the first time that PBO nets are distributed in Angola.
 Entomological monitoring in these provinces will be conducted by the MENTOR Initiative.
 VectorLink Angola will coordinate with Global Fund, United Nations Development Program, World Vision, and the MENTOR Initiative and provide technical assistance to support the collection of high-quality entomology data in these provinces.

 - With technical assistance from PMI, help establish molecular laboratory capacity in Angola to perform key entomological analysis, including polymerase chain reaction (PCR) for species identification and to determine resistance mechanisms, and enzyme-linked immunosorbent assays (ELISAs) to determine sporozoite infection rates.